 - After the first, but before any subsequent cardiovascular events

-- High blood cholesterol — High total and LDL cholesterol levels and low HDL cholesterol levels increase the risk of atherosclerosis, coronary heart disease, and stroke.
+- High blood cholesterol—High total and low-denisty lipoprotein (LDL) cholesterol levels and low high-density lipoprotein (HDL) cholesterol levels increase the risk of atherosclerosis, coronary heart disease, and stroke.
 In general, a total cholesterol level less than 200 mg/dL (5.2 mmol/L) , an LDL cholesterol level less than 100 mg/dL (2.6 mmol/L), and an HDL cholesterol level greater than 60 mg/dL (1.6 mmol/L) are considered desirable.

-- High blood pressure (hypertension) — High blood pressure accelerates the progression of atherosclerosis and increases the risk of coronary heart disease, stroke, and congestive heart failure.
-Hypertension is defined as a blood pressure equal to or above 140/90 mmHg.
+- High blood pressure—High blood pressure accelerates the progression of atherosclerosis and increases the risk of coronary artery disease (CAD), stroke, and heart failure.
+High blood pressure is defined as a blood pressure equal to or above 140/90 mmHg.
 However, individuals with blood pressure in the high-normal range (around 130/85 mmHg) are at increased risk of becoming hypertensive and should take steps to lower their blood pressure.
 Check with your doctor to see about your target range.

-- Physical inactivity —A sedentary lifestyle increases risk for coronary heart disease, while regular physical activity can prevent it.
+- Physical inactivity—A sedentary lifestyle increases risk for CAD, while regular physical activity can prevent it.
 Exercise also helps control other CVD risk factors, including high LDL-cholesterol, low HDL-cholesterol, type 2 diabetes, obesity, and high blood pressure.

 - Obesity and overweight— Excess body fat, particularly in the abdominal region, is associated with an increased risk for heart disease and stroke.
 Surplus weight puts additional strain on your heart, and raises blood pressure, blood cholesterol and the risk of type 2 diabetes.

-- Type 2 Diabetesand prediabetes —Type 2 diabetes is a major risk factor for cardiovascular disease.
+- Type 2 Diabetesand prediabetes—Type 2 diabetes is a major risk factor for CVD.
 About two-thirds of people with diabetes die of some type of heart or blood vessel disease.
 Glucose intolerance prior to the onset of type 2 diabetes can also place you at increased risk.

-- Excess alcohol —Drinking too much alcohol can raise your blood pressure, cause heart failure, and lead to stroke.
-It can contribute to high triglycerides (fats in the blood) and obesity, and may predispose to arrhythmias.
+- Excess alcohol—Drinking too much alcohol can raise your blood pressure, cause heart failure, and lead to stroke.
+It can contribute to high triglycerides (fats in the blood), obesity, and arrhythmias.

-- Stress —Although it remains unclear exactly how much psychological stress contributes to the development of CVD, if you have already been diagnosed with a cardiovascular condition, you could benefit from stress management.
+- Stress —It remains unclear exactly how much psychological stress contributes to the development of CVD.
+However, if you have already been diagnosed with a cardiovascular condition, you could benefit from stress management.